Frequently Asked Questions. Advise & Information

 First growth are very exclusive and usually not open to visitors except professional.
 We will be happy to ask to one of them but we can not guarantee availabilities and visits are at their own discretion.
 Consider that the best way to get a visit is to get an inviation from your wine provider.

-Does wineries are open the week-end ?
+Does wineries in Bordeaux are open the week-end ?

 Yes many of them are open the week-end espacially from April untill October.
 During low saeson we suggest to come during the week.